AlanLiCodes/TempoSketch/README.md

 # TempoSketch — Draw → Chords → Melody

 A browser-based music creation tool that transforms your drawings into musical compositions.
 Draw a curve, and TempoSketch automatically generates a chord progression and melody in your chosen key and mode.
-Built for a 48-hour hackathon.

 ![TempoSketch Demo](screenshot-placeholder.png)